sudo-battlekafer/solid-octo-bassoon/README.md

 4. create ansible vault (DON'T USE THE EXAMPLE!) more information [here](#ansible_vault)

 # hosts
-- rename EXAMPLE to your project (try and match the folder name, makes life easier)
+- rename EXAMPLE to your project (match the folder name, makes life easier)
 - update IPs/subnet
 - save